beajorrin/DTC-Bioinformatic-Course/Readme.md

 ---

-## 4.5 Optional: Evidence of AMR genes in your genome
+## 4.5 Evidence of AMR genes in your genome
 Here is an optional data analysis exercise you can try to explore your assembled genome:

 **Learning goals**: